 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company ensures that there is equality and diversity in the organization.
-Although it is dominated by male employees, it is only because of the nature of its business where most experts (Geologist) are in the male gender. based on the applicants' qualifications What are the risk/s identified?
+Although it is dominated by male employees, it is only because of the nature of its business where most experts (Geologist) are in the male gender.
+OPMC conducts its hiring process based on the applicants' qualifications that match the Company's requirements.
+Compensation and benefits are also based on merit and benchmarked with industry rates.
+What are the risk/s identified?
 Management Approach The Company identified lack of technical employees/experts in the field of Geology as a risk.
 The Company is on continuous search for Geologists that will complement its technical group.
 It continues to enhance its development programs to train existing Junior Geologist.
 What are the opportunity/ies identified?
-Management Approach Access to Consultants in the Oil Exploration Industry as an opportunity for the Company to enhance its technical capabilities.
+Management Approach Access to Consultants in the Oil Exploration and Mining Industry as an opportunity for the Company to enhance its technical capabilities.
 The Company has been looking for opportunities to expand its technical group.
 This opens the opportunities to meet with Consultants and experts in the industry.
-The Company in its best efforts will contract with potential Consultants that will help strengthens the Company's technical team.
+The Company in its best efforts will contract with potential Consultants that will help strengthen the Company's technical team.